 Take a little time to make sure that you and your vehicle are safe before starting your journey.

-Plan to avoid the worst peak traffic periods when many highways become congested.
+Plan your travel to avoid the worst peak traffic periods when many highways become congested.

 Allow plenty of time – make the journey part of the holiday.

 Often during holiday periods, passing lanes are closed to help reduce congestion and prevent further delays where the traffic merges at the end of lanes.
 Sometimes alternative routes are suggested.
 Check our information on highway conditions for real-time updates about route changes, delays, closures and incidents.